simonmichael/hledger/hledger/doc/queries.m4.md

 the postings.
 Also remember that postings inherit the tags of their parent transaction.

-The following special search term is used only you click an account name in hledger-web:
+The following special search term is used automatically in hledger-web, only:

 **`inacct:ACCTNAME`**
 : tells hledger-web to show the transaction register for this account.